 (4) This website uses Google Analytics with the extension “_anonymizeIp()”.
 That ensures further procession of shortened IP addresses, thus disabling their direct referencing to persons.
 To the extent the data collected about you can be directly referenced to you, such referencing is immediately ruled out and the personal data is deleted at once.

 (5) We use Google Analytics to analyse use of our website and to be able to improve our website on regular basis.
 The collected statistics helps us improve our offer and position ourselves in a more interesting way for you as our user.
-For exceptional situations where personal data is transmitted to the USA, Google has submitted itself to the EU-US Privacy Shield www.privacyshield.gov/EU-US-Framework.
-The legal framework allowing us use of Google Analytics is Article 6 Paragraph 1 Section (1) Letter (f) of the GDPR.
+By using Google Analytics, personal data may also be transferred to the USA, which ist o be understood as an unsafe third country according to the data protection regulations of the European Union.
+Legal basis for the use of Google Analytics is your consent in our cookie banner according to Art.
+Paragraph 6 1 p.
+1 lit. a DS-GVO i.
+F. m.
+Art.
+Article 49, paragraph.
+1 sentence 1 lit. a DSGVO.
+You can revoke this at any time by changing the "Cookie settings" item at the bottom of the homepage.

 (6) Information on the third party provider: Google Dublin, Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland, Fax: +353 (1) 436 1001.
 Utilisation terms and conditions: www.google.com/analytics/terms/de.html, Data Privacy Synopsis: www.google.com/intl/de/analytics/learn/privacy.html and the data privacy statement: www.google.de/intl/de/policies/privacy.